pzuraq/node-openid-client/docs/README.md

 Returns recognized callback parameters from a provided input.

 - `input`: `<string>` &vert; `<http.IncomingMessage>` &vert; `<http2.Http2ServerRequest>`
-  - When input is of type string it will be parsed using `url.parse` and its query component will be returned
+  - When input is of type string it will be parsed its query component will be returned
-  - When input is a GET http/http2 request object its `url` property will be parsed using `url.parse` and its query component will be returned
+  - When input is a GET http/http2 request object its `url` property will be parsed and its query component will be returned
   - When input is a POST http/http2 request object its `body` property will be parsed or returned if it is already an object. **Note: the request read stream will not be parsed, it is expected that you will have a body parser prior to calling this method.
 This parser would set the